Ishwerdas/webdioxide/_posts/2016-10-08-JS-Why-typeof-null-is-object.markdown

 ## Introduction

 Javascript is undoubtedly bit weird at times.
 However for me, that's what makes it special.
-It holds in itself all the history and culture that brough upon us the dawn of the the internet.
 Javascript has 6 or 7 (depending upon how you count) primitive types.
 They are

 * string
 * number